Rare-earth element

-Despite their name, rare-earth elements are relatively plentiful in Earth's crust, with cerium being the 25th most abundant element at 68 parts per million, more abundant than copper.
+Scandium and yttrium are considered rare-earth elements because they tend to occur in the same ore deposits as the lanthanides and exhibit similar chemical properties, but have different electrical and magnetic properties.
 All isotopes of promethium are radioactive, and it does not occur naturally in the earth's crust, except for a trace amount generated by spontaneous fission of uranium-238.
 They are often found in minerals with thorium, and less commonly uranium.

 Because of their geochemical properties, rare-earth elements are typically dispersed and not often found concentrated in rare-earth minerals.
-Consequently, economically exploitable ore deposits are sparse (i.e. "rare").
+Consequently, economically exploitable ore deposits are sparse.
 The first rare-earth mineral discovered (1787) was gadolinite, a black mineral composed of cerium, yttrium, iron, silicon, and other elements.
-This mineral was extracted from a mine in the village of Ytterby in Sweden; four of the rare-earth elements bear names derived from this single location.
+This mineral was extracted from a mine in the village of Ytterby in Sweden.
+Four of the rare-earth elements bear names derived from this single location.
+Commercial production in modern times describes the reserves of the rare-earth elements in terms of "rare-earth oxides" (REOs) containing mixtures of various rare earth elements in oxide compounds.